 Industry Analysis & Industry Trends

 The Global Semiconductor and Electronic Parts Manufacturing industry has a high level of volatility.
-The average semiconductor plant is short lived before it needs upgrading; domestic revenue competes with cheap imports that are favored by the strength of the US dollar; dramatic falls in selling unit prices occur often, while demand is very sensitive to the state of the IT and consumer industries.
+The average semiconductor plant is short lived before it needs upgrading; domestic revenue competes with more affordable imports that are favored by the strength of the US dollar; dramatic falls in selling unit prices occur often, while demand is very sensitive to the state of the IT and consumer industries.
 Despite this, industry revenue has grown in the five years to 2014, and it is expected to grow further over the next five years... read more